Additional information storage

 File (subfolder)

 All methods have their pros and cons.
 No configuration is required for APEv2, SQLite, or File storage methods.
-MySQL option requires a MySQL or MariaDB server, the connection details need to be entered into RadioBOSS.
+The MySQL option requires a MySQL or MariaDB server; the connection details must be entered in RadioBOSS.
 The storage method is configured in the settings.
 Switching between the storage methods is always possible, please see this guide for details.

 Storing information in an APEv2 tag